-- By June 1, 2014 establish an Employment Practice Review Panel33 consisting of state and local agencies, providers and people with disabilities to discuss issues and successes at the individual level in order to identify policy and practice areas to promote or to change, and to facilitate immediate actions to increase individuals living and working in the most integrated settings. - By January 1, 2015 provide technical assistance and support to non-integrated/facility-based employment programs to develop and design new business models that lead to competitive employment in the most integrated setting. - By June 1, 2015 develop an improvement strategy on the state and local level for educators and families about the economic benefits of integrated competitive employment.
+- By January 1, 2015 provide technical assistance and support to non-integrated/facility-based employment programs to develop and design new business models that lead to competitive employment in the most integrated setting. - By June 1, 2015 develop an improvement strategy on the state and local level for educators and families about the economic benefits of integrated competitive employment.
+[EM 3G]